Catholic Population

 What are Eastern Catholic Churches?

-Almost all of Australia’s 5.1 million Catholics belong to what is called the Latin Rite or the Western Catholic Church, but there are also around 1.5% of Catholics who belong to Eastern Catholic Churches, often called Eastern Rites.
-The five largest Eastern Catholic Churches in Australia are the Maronite, Melkite, Ukrainian, Chaldean and Syro-Malabar, each of which has been established as a diocese (or eparchy), with a bishop (or eparch) who is a member of the Australian Catholic Bishops Conference.
-As well as these five Eastern Catholic Churches, there are also four others that have clergy resident in Australia.
+Almost all of Australia’s 5.1 million Catholics belong to what is known as the Latin Rite (or the Western Catholic Church, as recorded in Census data), but there are also around 1.5% of Catholics who belong to Eastern Catholic Churches, often referred to as Eastern Rites.
+The five largest Eastern Catholic Churches in Australia are the Maronite, Melkite, Ukrainian, Chaldean and Syro-Malabar Churches, each of which has been established as a diocese (or eparchy), with a bishop (or eparch) who is a member of the Australian Catholic Bishops Conference.
+In addition to these five Eastern Catholic Churches, there are also four others that have clergy residing in Australia.
 These are the Armenian, Syrian, Coptic and Russian Catholic Churches.
 There are probably Catholics belonging to other Eastern Rites as well, but they do not gather as distinct, organised Churches.

 Priests